Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 Sass - CSS, Improved

 Sass is to CSS as CoffeeScript is to JavaScript, though to a less extreme level.
 In its modern form, Sass looks just like CSS but adds support for things like variables, functions, nesting, and similar useful features.
-Crucially, Sass is just a superset of CSS so you can still use regular CSS with Sass and it'll Just Work™.
-You can then learn new features one by one and start using them as you like (I must admit, I'm a massive fan of Sass and I mostly stick to the variables and nesting features).
+While working on a project related to BTC casino online, I realized how crucial it was to have a well-organized and maintainable stylesheet, given the dynamic nature of the site’s design, which had to cater to a variety of devices and user preferences.
+Sass made it possible to manage these complexities with ease, allowing the use of variables to maintain consistent theming across the platform and nesting to reflect the hierarchical structure of the HTML.
+Crucially, Sass is just a superset of CSS, so you can still use regular CSS with Sass and it'll Just Work™.
+This flexibility allowed the team to gradually introduce more advanced Sass features without disrupting the existing codebase.
+You can then learn new features one by one and start using them as you like (I must admit, I'm a massive fan of Sass, and I mostly stick to the variables and nesting features).

 Controversy - Bullpoop, Same Old